RomeoDespres/reapy/README.md

 ### Speed

-When used as a more pythonic API from inside REAPER, `reapy` has almost identical performance than native ReaScript API.
-Yet when it is used from the outside, the performance is much worse.
+When used from inside REAPER, `reapy` has almost identical performance than native ReaScript API.
+Yet when it is used from the outside, the performance is quite worse.
 More precisely, since external API calls are processed in a `defer` loop inside REAPER, there can only be around 30 to 60 of them per second.

 In a time-critical context, you can make use of the `reapy.tools.Program` feature.
 It allows to execute arbitrary code inside REAPER, with input and output sent over the local network.